-A non-Brit's guide to the royal wedding
+Royal wedding questions the Brits won't ask

+The UK's most eligible bachelor is no longer a bachelor.
+Prince Harry "put a ring on it" when he wed an American actress in a ceremony on Saturday.

-All eyes will be on the UK on 19 May when a member of the Royal Family will marry an American actress.
-The fairytale wedding has captured the imaginations of royal watchers from Hollywood to Hampshire - but there are some questions a Brit would never think to ask.
+The fairytale wedding captured the imaginations of millions of royal watchers from Hollywood to Hampshire - but there are some questions a Brit would never think to ask.

-So, who is getting married again?
+So, who got married again?

-Prince Harry, grandson to the Queen and the son of the Prince of Wales and the late Diana, Princess of Wales, is marrying Hollywood actress Meghan Markle.
+Prince Harry, grandson to the Queen and the son of the Prince of Wales and the late Diana, Princess of Wales, has married Hollywood actress Meghan Markle.

 He is sixth in line to the throne.